stevenrobertson/sd-docs/report/gpu.rst

 the L2D is always globally consistent, L1D is only consistent across a single core; writes to global memory from one core will *not* invalidate the corresponding cache lines in a neighboring core.
-Volatile loads treat all lines in L1D as invalid, but the data is still read in afterward.
+Volatile loads treat all lines in L1D as invalid, but that flag only applies to memory instructions, not to addresses.

+Each work-group is assigned to a single core for the duration of its execution.
+Each thread acquires its registers and local memory as the work-group is assigned, and the work-group acquires shared memory; these resources are not released until the work-group is complete.
+This also indicates that

+Shared memory is allocated to a work-group

+Atomic operations in Fermi are available on both global and shared memory.
+Shared-memory atomics are implemented using

 A limited number of atomic operations on shared memory are supported.
 A broader set is available